GeorgeCampa/all-news-scraper/README.md

 # all-news-scraper

-Create a web app that lets users view and leave comments on the latest news.
+Create a web app that lets users view and leave comments on the latest news.Mongoose and Cheerio muscles to scrape news from www.theverge.com

 Deployed to Heroku, with a set up in mLab provision.